Call of Duty: Modern Warfare 2 (Xbox 360)

 Many past games have easily justified a purchase by taking a great idea and making it better.
 Others have relied heavily on shock value to make their point and to drum up a consumer audience.
 Despite moments that shock, Call of Duty: Modern Warfare 2 is almost exclusively the former.
 By building on a solid foundation and then taking things to the next level in nearly every area, Infinity Ward has proven that "more of the same" still has the ability to shock, amaze and entertain if it is executed with sufficient passion and flair.
 That's why I love it, and that's why I'm confident that you'll love it too.

-If you enjoyed this Call of Duty: Modern Warfare 2 review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Call of Duty: Modern Warfare 2 review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!